DIFFERENCES BETWEEN LENORMAND AND THE TAROT

 SIMILAR CARDS AREN'T ALWAYS SIMILAR

-An obvious fact is that both decks have similar cards, but this doesn’t mean that they’re always similar in meaning.
+An obvious fact is that both decks have similar cards, but this doesn’t mean that they’re similar in meaning.

 For example, both decks have a Moon and Sun.
 In the Tarot, they’re the major arcana Moon XVIII and Sun XIX.
 While the Sun in either deck represents all around success, positivity, and a sense of accomplishment, the Tarot’s Moon tends to be more negative than Lenormand’s.